Law and Policy Clinic: Immigration

 • Immigrants’ access to rights

-• The exploitation of low-skilled migrants
+• Exploitation of low-skilled migrants

-• Poor decision-making and mistakes by the Home Office (including detention, wrongful deportations, unsubstantiated denials of residency and citizenship applications, and raids on migrant businesses)
+• Poor decision-making and mistakes by the Home Office (including detention, wrongful deportations, unsubstantiated denials of residency and citizenship applications, raids on migrant businesses)

 • Integration difficulties, inequalities and discrimination experienced by both recent and second-generation immigrants